-And even though IUDs are generally considered to be one of the safest and most effective birth control methods, as with other birth control options, there are a number of risks and side effects associated with it.
+In general, IUDs are considered to be one of the safest and most effective birth control methods.
+However, as with other birth control options, there are some risks and side effects associated with it.

-No direct association has been established between copper IUDs and copper toxicity, but this type of IUD has been known to cause other symptoms and complications that may require treatment or even IUD removal.
+As of date, there is limited evidence on the association between copper IUDs and copper toxicity.
+However, this type of IUD can potentially cause other symptoms and complications that may require treatment or even IUD removal.

 On the other hand, if you’re having allergic reactions after Paragard insertion, seek immediate medical attention immediately before the reaction becomes severe.

-If you experience the symptoms mentioned above, it is important to talk to your doctor about it in order to avoid further damages in your body.
+If you experience the symptoms mentioned above, it is important to talk to your doctor about them to avoid further damages to your body.